 - 1 million euros in shares or participations of capital companies with real business activity.

 - 1 million euros in investment funds, closed-end investment funds or venture capital funds incorporated in Spain.

 - 1 million euros in bank deposits.
 The applicant must be the sole holder of the bank deposit.

 - 2 million euros in Spanish public debt.
 The applicant must be the sole holder of the investment for a period of 5 years or more.

 If the investment is made by a couple married under the community property system or similar, and the value does not amount to at least double the established thresholds, it will be considered to have been made by one of the spouses, and the other spouse will be able to apply for a residence visa as a family member.
 If, on the other hand, the investment made by the couple is equal to or greater than double the established thresholds, both spouses may apply for and obtain a visa or residence permit as investors.

 The requirement to maintain investments

 During the validity of the visas or permits, the foreigners must maintain the requirements which entitled them to these.
 The authorities may carry out the necessary checks on this.
 Any changes must be notified to the Large Companies and Strategic Collectives Unit within 30 days.
-If it is verified that the legally established requirements are not met,the competent body the visa or permit, in a reasoned manner, following a hearing.
+If it is verified that the legally established requirements are not met, the competent body may cancel the visa or permit, in a reasoned manner, following a hearing.